"This is The '90s. You don't just go around punching people. You have to say something cool first."

-The Last Boy Scout is a 1991 action film starring Bruce Willis as a former Secret Service agent, now working as a private detective, and Damon Wayans as a retired professional football player.
-The two join forces to solve the murder of Wayans' character’s girlfriend (played by the then-obscure Halle Berry).
+The Last Boy Scout is a 1991 action film, directed by Tony Scott and written by Shane Black, starring Bruce Willis as Joe Hallenbeck, a private detective and former Secret Service agent, and Damon Wayans as Jimmy Dix, a retired professional football player.
+The two join forces to solve the murder of Jimmy's girlfriend (played by the then-obscure Halle Berry).
 The entire film consists of often violent action scenes and an endless parade of one-liners.

 Has the examples of:

 - The Ace: Jimmy was one the top football players of his time and is known in the movie as the "million-dollar arm".
 This, however, makes him a prime target for the villain's scheme.